juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/restful_blogs_test_3.png"/>

-## Creating EC2 instances and configuring gRPC client and server.
+## Creating EC2 instances and configuring gRPC client and server

 We will create a pair of EC2 instances in order to implement a client-server gRPC microservice architecture.